 Designing or developing any cloud-based application is not a simple straightforward process and always involve a number of intricate steps right from managing codebases, injecting library dependencies, configuring system properties and leading into a proper production deployment at scale.
 This is considered to be as one of the most difficult stages to manage while building any cloud-based app.
 In order to properly build and manage these cloud-native apps, a number of identified patterns have been introduced with a design methodology.
-Before we move deep down further into this, let us first understand the 12 Factor App design methodology, written by Heroku co-founder Adam Wiggins.
+Before we move deep down further on cloud migration and how to build native apps, let us first understand the 12 Factor App design methodology, written by Heroku co-founder Adam Wiggins.

 What is 12 Factor App Design Methodology?